 Life Insurance with a Mental Health Diagnosis in Canada

 You can qualify for life insurance even if you live with depression, anxiety, bipolar disorder, or another diagnosis.
-Compare paths that fit your situation, including no medical options, learn how stability lowers rates, and understand how insurers view mental health when reviewing applications.
+Compare paths that fit your situation, including no medical options, and understand how insurers view mental health when reviewing applications.

 📅 Originally Published: January 26, 2022